fadihatem/AppIconsGenerator/resources/README.txt

 With an appropriate size image in each of these directories

-Also 3 files will be created in the Android directory that can be used for the google play store listing: ic_launcher-web.png
+Also 3 files will be created in the Android directory that can be used for the google play store listing.
-Poseidon-180-120.png
-Poseidon-1024-500.png

 2-The IOS folder: